 You can call around to different charities in your area to see if they have any need for a gently used lawn mower, whether they offer pickup services, and what rules and restrictions they have for donating a lawn mower, such as if they accept riding lawn mowers or even old lawn tractors.

 While some charities do offer pickup (for a fee) of donated items that are difficult to haul in a car, chances are you will likely need to haul your old lawn mower to a donation center to drop it off.

 In fact, no matter how you decide to go about recycling your old lawn mower, it’s highly likely that there will be some hauling involved on your part.

 Because most people don’t own a truck or other hauling equipment, it’s a great idea to consider having a junk removal company pick up their your lawn mower to safely dispose of it for you instead.

-If you’re still looking for where to take old lawn mowers to you and end up bringing the mower in one piece to a scrap metal yard, they’ll most likely only pay you the price of aluminum breakage, or dirty aluminum that’s contaminated with steel.
+If you’re still looking for where to take old lawn mowers to you and end up bringing the mower in one piece to a scrap metal yard near you, they’ll most likely only pay you the price of aluminum breakage, or dirty aluminum that’s contaminated with steel.

-The value of your lawn mower increases greatly if you disassemble it and separate the different metal and plastic parts from the components that can’t be scrapped.
+The value of your used lawn mower increases greatly if you disassemble it and separate the different metal and plastic parts from the components that can’t be scrapped.
 This is because the scrap yard will pay more if they don’t have to spend the money buying used lawn mowers and then also the time taking it apart and cleaning it themselves.

 If all else fails, you can always haul your old lawn mower to your nearest recycling facility and drop it off there for you.

 Want eco-friendly lawn mower disposal?BOOK ONLINE ❯